group of volunteers preparing to plant a tree

 Request a Tree

 Before planting, carefully consider tree selection, placement and site conditions.
-Consult the Canopy Tree Library for tree suggestions and requirements.
+Consult the Canopy Tree Library and other selection resources for tree suggestions and requirements.

 Large trees provide maximum urban forest benefits; plant them where there is room to grow.
 Always consider the tree’s size at maturity, especially when you are near powerlines or other permanent hardscape features.
 Plant small or medium trees where there is limited space for roots and growth.

-Remember, our optimal planting season is when the weather is wet and cool, from late-October to mid-March.
+When to plant: The optimal planting season in our region is when the weather is wet and cool, from late-October to mid-March.
+Trees planted during the hot summer months require more water to establish and have a lower survival rate.

 Canopy’s proven tree-planting techniques: